 One night, the POWs were forced out of their barracks into the cold and snow and made to strip bare while the Japanese searched for contraband cigarettes that the prisoners had bought from the Chinese while working in the factories.
 They were made to stand in the snow barefooted, for 45 minutes, while the Japanese searched 700 POWs from the barracks.

 Punishments were given for any infraction.
 Two POWs were knocked out and kicked in the ribs for violating a camp rule.
 At other times, the camp’s food ration was cut in half because the Japanese believed a POW was not working as hard as he should have been, or someone had been caught smoking in an unauthorized area.
 They would also withhold Red Cross packages.
 When three POWs escaped and were recaptured, they were brought back to the camp and beaten on their heads, backs, and shoulders.
+When POWs violated a rule, the entire camp had to stand in the cold for hours.
+The morning they did not get breakfast.

 One Japanese, Eiichi Nada, who was born, raised, and educated in Berkley, California, loved to hit the POWs while they stood at attention during morning assembly.
 He hit them until they fell to the ground and then kicked them while yelling, “Get up, you yellow, white, son of a bitch!”